Tender Brisket in Slow Cooker with Homemade BBQ Sauce

 Ingredients

-• 1 tbsp olive oil (or a neutral oil like vegetable, canola)
+• 1 tbsp olive oil (or neutral oil like canola/vegetable)

 • 1 tbsp brown sugar